jupyterhealth/software-documentation/explanation/architecture.md

 **Role in System**:

-CommonHealth serves as the data collection and consent management client for patients:
+CommonHealth serves as a data collection and consent management client for patients:

-1. **Device Integration**: Connects to personal health devices and manufacturer APIs (glucose meters, continuous glucose monitors, fitness trackers, smart rings)
+1. **Device Integration**: Connects to personal health devices and manufacturer APIs (glucose meters, continuous glucose monitors, fitness trackers, smart rings) as well as FHIR based APIs for clinical and insurance data
 1. **Data Standardization**: Normalizes device data to Open mHealth (IEEE 1752) format
 1. **FHIR Compatibility**: Packages standardized data as FHIR Observations for upload to JHE
 1. **Consent Management**: Patient interface for enrolling in studies and managing data sharing consent